thegricean/overinformativeness/README.md

 - Modeling: write to Rud to see if he'll share the full dataset?

-- Modeling: think about how to get the color predictability effect (global QUD type of mechanism?)
+- Modeling: think about how to get the color predictability effect (global QUD type of mechanism? conditional prior?)

 - Modeling: wait for Albert's dataset